 Many net metering questions can or must be answered by your electric company (e.g., installing net meters, the interconnection process, qualifying for an optimal interconnection exception, etc.).
-Please contact your electric company for questions related to interconnection, including whether or not your facility qualifies for an optimal interconnection exemption.
+Visit our who to contact page for more information on which entity to contact with your question and for contact information.

 If you have an interconnection dispute, you must try to resolve it directly with your electric company.
-If the dispute cannot be resolved, please provide the following information to the DPU's Consumer Division online, by phone, mail, fax or email:
+If the dispute cannot be resolved, fill out the dispute resolution process form and someone from DPU will contact you.